Background

 The scaling logic is also different.

-Callbox scales by adding resources, channels, or campaign coverage.
-Intelligent Resourcing scales by improving the system and letting automation absorb more of the work.
+Onescales by adding resources, channels, or campaign coverage and the other scales by improving the system and letting automation absorb more of the work.
 One grows through managed service capacity.
 The other grows through workflow leverage.

 Which platform should you choose?